code-check/docs/README.md

 ## Instructions

 - All of the source files are located in `/source`.
-- You can `mkdocs serve` to work on the site.
+- You can `mkdocs serve` to run and view the site locally.
 - When you want to generate the static pages:
  - First, go to `/source` and `mkdocs build`.
  - The static pages will be generated into `/source/site`.